rorymcginnis1/todoList/README.md

-# todoList
+# TodoList

-## description
+## Description

 A todo list application with CRUD functionalities for task management from scratch.
 Designed and Integrated RESTful APIs to streamline task data access.
-Implimneted user-friendly features for toggling task completion status as well as addition and deletion, enhancing the users task management.
+Implemented user-friendly features for toggling task completion status as well as addition and deletion, enhancing the user's task management.

 ## Tools and Frameworks

 (Java, JS, HTML, CSS, SpringBoot, RESTful APIs)

-## requirements
+## Requirements
 Must have spring boot and maven both downloaded

 Once you download the repo enter into it and run the following commands (on mac)